raygun101/MarkupKit/README.md

         <UILabel text="Three"/>
     </LMRowView>

-The top and bottom edges of each subview will be pinned to the top and bottom edges of the row (excluding layout margins), ensuring that all of the labels are the same height.
+If the row view's vertical alignment is set to "fill" (the default), the top and bottom edges of each subview will be pinned to the top and bottom edges of the row (excluding layout margins), ensuring that all of the labels are the same height.
+Otherwise, the subviews will be aligned according to the specified value.

 `LMRowView ` defines the following additional property, which specifies that subviews should be baseline-aligned: